|Gold Coast Celebrant||Weddings||Registry Wedding||Other Ceremonies||About Natasha||Testimonials and Accolades||Gallery||Inquiry|

 If any of the documentation (such as birth certificates and divorce certificates) are in a language other than English, it will be your responsibility to ensure they are officially translated and authorised by a person who is a legally recognised translator as accredited through NAATI National Accreditation Authority of Translators and Interpreters.
 A translator can be found in the Yellow Pages or by contacting the Australian or English Embassy in your country of residence.

-Yes however producing a passport only can lead to mistakes on the official paperwork and these can be a hassle to resolve after the marriage has taken place.
+Yes however producing a passport only can lead to mistakes on the official paperwork and these can be difficult to resolve after the marriage has taken place.
 So, if you were born in Australia I would recommend you obtain an original birth certificate by contacting the Registrar for Births, Deaths and Marriages in the state you were born in.
 This can be done by mail and take up to 4 weeks to obtain so don't leave it until too late.

 Yes, however there may be times in the future you will need your full birth certificate (especially if you decide to change your name after you are married or are applying for a visa) so again, if time permits I recommend you obtain a copy of your original birth certificate.